hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 ## Databases

-To access the processes, pathways, etc. for which a gene is involved, requires extracting the information from the necessary database where the information is stored.
-The database you query will depend on the information desired for annotations.
+We retrieve information on the processes, pathways, etc. for which a gene is involved, from the necessary database where the information is stored.
+The database you choose will be dependent on what type of information you are trying to obtain.
 Examples of databases that are often queried, include:

 **General databases**